Automattic/VIP-Coding-Standards/README.md

 ## Installation

+### Note

+Currently, the VIP Go Coding Standards are built on top of the WordPress Coding Standards 1.* release.
+If you are using `master` here, you will need to checkout [1.2.1 tag](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/releases/tag/1.2.1).

 First, make sure you have WPCS 1.* and PHPCS v3+ installed.
 If you do not, please refer to the [installation instructions for installing PHP CodeSniffer for WordPress.com VIP](https://vip.wordpress.com/documentation/how-to-install-php-code-sniffer-for-wordpress-com-vip/).
-Note that VIPCS does not currently work with the `develop` branch of WPCS.
+Note that VIPCS does not currently work with the `develop` or `master` branch of WPCS.

 You will also find additional information at the [WordPress Coding Standards for PHP_CodeSniffer project](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#installation).